skgrush/gup/README.md

 using [AWS's knowledge center article on setting up Google as a federated identity provider in an Amazon Cognito user pool](https://aws.amazon.com/premiumsupport/knowledge-center/cognito-google-social-identity-provider/), and set the callback URL to `$HOST/gup?path=authed`, where `$HOST` is the domain where this app is hosted.
-I then filled the file [`env.json`](./env.json) with the associated data from the User Pools "App integration" section: `oauth.provider` is set to `"cognito"`, `oauth.endpoint` set to the URL like `"$AUTH_DOMAIN/login"` from the "Domain name" page and `"clientId"` from yourClientId from "App client settings".
+I then filled the file [`env.json`](./env.json) with the associated data from the User Pools "App integration" section: `oauth.provider` is set to `"cognito"`, `oauth.endpoint` set to the URL like `"$AUTH_DOMAIN/login"` from the "Domain name" page, and `clientId` from yourClientId from "App client settings".
 Finally I set `awsUserPoolSuffix` to the last half of the User Pool ID from "General settings".

 Next I created a Cognito Identity Pool where the authentication provider is set to Cognito, with the user pool ID (including region!) and client ID from the aforementioned user pool.